AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 >[!CONTEXTUALHELP]
 >id="platform_dashboards_profiles_profiles_added"
 >title="The **Profiles added** widget"
->abstract="This widget displays the total number of merged profiles added to the Profile Store at the time of the last snapshot.<br>The number depends on the selected merge policy being applied to your Profile data."
+>abstract="This widget displays the total number of merged profiles added to the Profile Store at the time of the last snapshot.
+The number depends on the selected merge policy being applied to your Profile data."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/profiles.html#profiles-added" text="Learn more from documentation"

 The **[!UICONTROL Profiles added]** widget displays the total number of merged profiles added to the Profile Store at the time of the last snapshot.
 This number is the result of the selected merge policy being applied to your Profile data in order to merge profile fragments together to form a single profile for each individual.
 You can use the dropdown selector to view the profiles added over the last 30 days, 90 days, or 12 months.